ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 ...
 ```

 From the results, I decided to select **base-files** application.
-Because I saw that this file is stored in that real repository.
-I downloaded deb package which has exact version of current installed app.
+Because, I saw that this file is stored in that real repository.
+I downloaded "deb" package which has identical version of current installed application.

 The real fun begins..